plecoz/ABM_LLMs/README_save_load.md

 ```
 **Solution**: The file might be corrupted.
 Delete it and fetch fresh data from OSM.

+### Different Results with Same Seed
+If you get different results with the same seed:
+1. Check if all files are loaded from the same source
+2. Ensure no other random processes are affecting the simulation
+3. Try clearing any cached data and rerunning with a fresh seed

 ### Large File Sizes
 - Network files: ~5-15 MB
 - POI files: ~1-5 MB